W-David-Porter/acim/src/workbook/part-i/35-my-mind-is-part-of-gods-i-am-very-holy/index.md

 7. You should not think of these terms in an abstract way.
 ²They will occur to you as various situations, personalities and events in which you figure cross your mind.
-³Pick up any specific situation that occurs to you, identify the descriptive term or terms you feel are applicable to your reäctions to that situation, and use them in applying today’s idea.
+³Pick up any specific situation that occurs to you, identify the descriptive term or terms you feel are applicable to your reactions to that situation, and use them in applying today’s idea.
 ⁴After you have named each one, add:

 >⁵But my mind is part of God’s.